Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

   python3 sim.py --help
   ```

-* It's also possible to `import name_of_beautiful_project` in a python script for more fine-grained control over the simulation.
+* It's also possible to import `name_of_beautiful_project` as a module in a custom python script for more fine-grained control over the simulation.